 Sweaters didn’t play a regular role in a man’s dress wardrobe until the 20th century.
-Prior to that time they were worn mostly for work (like the famed sweaters fishermen wore) or sport (skiing, biking, polo, cricket and the like) – which, by the way, is where the name came from: when you wore a sweater, you were planning to work up a sweat.
+Before that time, they were worn mostly for work (like the famed sweaters fishermen wore) or sport (skiing, biking, polo, cricket, and the like) – which, by the way, is where the name came from: when you wore a sweater, you were planning to work up a sweat.

 Somewhere along the line, sweaters came to occupy a rightful place in a man’s wardrobe as an everyday garment, not one reserved for sport.
 Sweaters with beefier yarns and textures were considered more casual, while sweaters knit from finer yarns were dressier.
 It wasn’t until the late 20th century that a man would even consider substituting a sweater for a men’s sport coat.

 Today, sweaters are less ubiquitous than ever, thanks to their popular cotton counterparts: the cotton sweaters for men.
 Some think sweaters are hard to care for, some find them “old-fashioned” and still others find the prices a bit daunting.
 Still, we think there’s a place for a sweater in every guy’s lineup.

 Hash marks.
 Look at where the sleeve is attached to the body of the sweater.
 If you see little lines that look like a two-toed bird left footprints, you’ve found gold.
 Those are “fashion marks” where the pieces are joined.
 A fully-fashioned sweater is shaped in the knitting: the body and arms are knit, then linked together – not sewn – to create the finished garment.
 The process is more time-consuming and expensive, but it’s the mark of better-made and better-fitting sweaters.